 Ralph

-This gig is confirmed by a guy called Chuck Padgett who posted that he saw it on the following link:
+This gig was confirmed by BOC-fan Chuck Padgett who posted that he saw it on his now offline myspace blog.

 Ralph